Capabilities: Mixed Assembly Placement

 In the reflow process, solder paste is applied to the solder pads of the PCB using a stencil, and the SMDs are placed with their leads on top of the solder paste.
 Both the SMDs and the PCB are heated, reflowing (melting) the solder, connecting the leads of the components to the solder pads on the PCB.

 To wave solder, when connecting the SMDs to the PCB, instead of reflowing the solder paste, a wave of solder can be used.
-However, after the components are placed on the board, the board has to be turned over.
+However, after the components are placed on the board, it is imperative to turnover board for proper functioning.
 To keep the components from falling off the PCB as it’s turned over for wave soldering, and having the wave of solder wash off any remaining SMDs, the SMDs first have to be glued in place onto the PCB.

 Pin Through Hole Soldering